rockstor/rockon-registry/README.md

 enabling desired user, or user:group mapping to, for example, Share ownership.
 I.e. `--user` (via the `uid` & `gid` Rock-on elements) overrides Dockerfile defaults for the USER directive.
 E.g. a container has an internal user named "runner" (USER runner) setup beforehand within the container with UID=1000.
-Docker maps this container user to the host user (Rockstor user) with the same UID.
+OCI maps this container user to the host user (Rockstor user) with the same UID.
 Rockstor's UID 1000 user is normally created during the [Rockstor Setup and EULA](https://rockstor.com/docs/installation/installer-howto.html#rockstor-setup-and-eula) stage.
 ** I.e. an unprivileged linux user with UID=1000 & GID=100 (1000:100). **